 The main advantage of self-catering accommodation is flexibility, giving you the opportunity to eat what, when and where you like.
 Self-catering might be more appropriate for students with medical or religious diets.
 As a self-catered resident you have the option of loading cash onto your Campus Card. nad you can then use the card to buy meals in some of the restaurants and cafes across the campus.
 You don't have to worry about carrying cash and can get a discount on many menu items.

 Applying for Hall

-Details regarding what you need to do in order to apply for a place in hall will be provided to you after your appication to join the Study Abroad programme at Reading.
+Details regarding what you need to do in order to apply for a place in hall can be found in the Study Abroad Programme Accommodation Guide .

 See the Study Abroad Programme Accommodation Guide for more information.